jimmyjamesarnold/Intro-to-Microbiome-Analysis-in-R/README.md

 Another is the impact of diet on microbiota composition, suggesting that what you eat influences your internal ecology.
 [Early article in the field](http://www.pnas.org/content/107/33/14691?utm_source=Master+Newsletter+Mailing+List&utm_campaign=dff4f73044-Monday_email_geography1_25_2016&utm_medium=email&utm_term=0_b8c28de774-dff4f73044-&mc_cid=dff4f73044&mc_eid=%5BUNIQID%5D)

 I think there is a lot to be explored within this field, especially if I can leverage my background in metabolomics.
 So I'm taking this opportunity to familiarize myself with what tools and datasets are currently out there, and see if I can find something new and potentially interesting.

+I'm going to be uploading a series of R Notebooks which will hopefully be interactive and reproducible.